pravinkdubey/automation_document/README.md

 This will a single free tool for automating anything on any platform.
 With minimal coding required to be done for automating the flow

-## Api
-This would contain the framework for API Automation using
-- HttpClient using Java & .Net
-- RestSharp using .NET
-- RestAssured using Java

 ## Web
 This would contain the framework for Web Automation using
 - [Selenium](https://www.selenium.dev)